ikradnegyhusz/Data-Science-Demos/README.md

-# Data-Science-Demos
+# Data Science Demos
-Targeted Data Science projects tailored to swiftly address concise issues.
+Data Science projects tailored to swiftly solve specific problems.
+Look around and you may find something of interest.